-Trump and his trail of unmet promises in coronavirus fight
+Trump leaves trail of unmet promises in coronavirus response

 Frustration with the virus package is going viral.

 In Portland, Maine, a furloughed orthopedic medical assistant, Margaret Heath Carignan, called the unemployment office on a day set aside for people with surnames starting with A through H. And called and called.
-Altogether, she said.
-291 times before she gave up.
+Altogether, she said, 291 times before she gave up.

 Associated Press writers Amanda Seitz in Chicago, Matthew Perrone and Michael Biesecker in Washington and Ken Sweet in New York contributed to this report.